 The FDM approach simplifies the making of objects with arbitrary shape by almost brute- forcedly treating them unexceptionally as a stack of layers.
 However, even with such simple working principles, the making of 3D printers was never a trivial task.
 Primarily, there have been two challenges: (i) precision—the thinner each layer could be the higher resolution the final object; (ii) material—the more material can be fed into a printer the more variety of objects users can make.
 The pursuit of high precision and special material has always been pushing the development of 3D printers.

-Perhaps due to such a high technical bar (in both manufacturing and usage), 3D printers in their earlier years were never considered or envisioned as a piece of consumer-grade device.
+Perhaps due to such a high technical bar (in both manufacturing and usage), 3D printers in their earlier years were never considered or envisioned as a piece of consumer-grade equipment.
 The expensiveness was another important factor.
 Indeed, according to 3D Printing Industry, not until 2007 did the market see the first 3D printer under $10,0004.
-Even this price line was still way too intimidating for consumers.
+Even this price point was still way too expensive for consumer use.
 (In comparison, the first iPhone, which also debuted in 2007, was under $600.)

 Thus the dawn of making never took place in traditional 3D printing industry; in fact, many have attributed the democratization of 3D printing to the RepRap project that was engendered by Adrian Bowyer from the University of Bath in early 2004.
 The RepRap printer, foremost, is a fully functional FDM printer; further, the name stands for Replicating Rapid-prototyper, meaning that this printer is able to replicate new ones of its kind by producing constituent parts for assembly.
 This was a significant mission of this project, as it allowed printers to ‘reproduce’ themselves and let their offsprings go on to be used by more people.